RunkunXie/info-for-employers/README.md

-# my-resume
+# info-for-employers

-I use this repo to keep track of my most recent resume.
+I use this repo to store some useful information for employers, including:

-Language:

-​	English (Updated Oct 2019)

-​	Chinese (Updated Jul 2019)
+1. Resume
+2. Projects and Code Samples